-When transferring with ACH, the wait time can be up to a few business days.
+When transferring with ACH, the wait time can be up to a few business days depending on the service you select.
 This means it's not the best option when you need to move money fast.

 If you want to be as secure as possible when transferring money, ACH is the way to go.

 A significant difference when comparing ACH vs wire transfer is the cost.

 ACH transactions are almost always completely free for individuals to make and receive.

 Wire transfers will cost you money, and the fees can really add up.
 Exactly what fees you pay will differ depending on which bank you make the wire transfer with.

 You can expect charges of around $25 — $30 for domestic and upwards of $40 for international wire transfers⁶.